Maxeh/confirm-calls-app/README.md

 ## Information

 The app starts a service that is active all the time and listens for outgoing calls.
 On some devices, the outgoing call might not be intercepted fast enough, depending on the phones hardware resources.
-There is no guarantee that all phone calls can be blocked by the app.
+There is no guarantee that all outgoing phone calls can be intercepted by the app.